 Finally, as UBRX is only a Proof of Concept for now, the console is limited to a serial repeater, so there's not much you can do with it.
 Especially it it missing CAR (Cache As RAM) initialization and Y-modem functionality, to be able to transfer and run bare metal executables to do interesting things, such as flashing the remainder of the BIOS, initializing the full range of RAM according to the hardware, or loading a debugger.
 Therefore, if you choose to test and flash UBRX, remember that you must have means to reflash your BIOS using an external program, as your PC will become unusable.

-Please head to the google code project for more info.
+Please head to the github project for more info.
 A source tar archive of the source can also be downloaded here.